On the edge-Erd\H{o}s-P\'{o}sa property of Ladders: Small Ladder

-\begin{proof} Let $\mathcal{F}$ have the edge-\EPP~in $\mathcal{G}_1$ with hitting set bound~$g$.
-Let $G$ be a graph with multiple components.
-Since all members of $\mathcal{F}$ are connected, we can deal with the components separately.
-First remove all components that do not contain a member of $\mathcal{F}$, as they are not needed.
-Let $\ell_j$ be the maxmimum number of edge-disjoint members of $\mathcal{F}$ in the $j$-th component of~$G$.
-If the sum of the $\ell_j$ is at least $k$, then we find $k$ edge-disjoint members of $\mathcal{F}$.
-So we can assume that the sum of the $\ell_j$ is smaller than $k$.
-Now each component is $1$-connected and we can use the assumptions to find an edge-hitting set of size at most $g(\ell_j+1)$ in the $j$-th component, because there are no $\ell_j+1$ members of $\mathcal{F}$ there.
-One can check that if $g$ satisfies the conditions in the statement, that the sum of $g(\ell_j+1)$ over all components is at most $g(k)$.
+\begin{proof} Let $\mathcal{H}$ have the edge-\EPP~in $\mathcal{G}_1$ with hitting set bound~$g$.
+Let $G$ be a graph with multiple components and let $k\in\mathbb{N}$.
+Since all members of $\mathcal{H}$ are connected, we can deal with the components separately.
+First, remove all components that do not contain a member of $\mathcal{H}$ as they are not needed.
+Let $\ell_j$ be the maxmimum number of edge-disjoint members of $\mathcal{H}$ in the $j$-th component of~$G$.
+If the sum of the $\ell_j$ is at least $k$, then we find $k$ edge-disjoint members of $\mathcal{H}$.
+So we may assume that the sum of the $\ell_j$ is smaller than $k$.
+Now each component is $1$-connected and we can use the assumptions to find an edge-hitting set of size at most $g(\ell_j+1)$ in the $j$-th component.
+One can check that if $g$ satisfies one of the conditions in the statement, that the sum of $g(\ell_j+1)$ over all components is at most $g(k)$.

-If all members of $\mathcal{F}$ are $2$-connected one can do the same by looking at the blocks of $G$ instead of the components. \end{proof}
+If all members of $\mathcal{H}$ are $2$-connected, one can do the same by looking at the blocks of $G$ instead of the components.